-A Certified Latent Print Examiner has successfully demonstrated a sufficient amount of training, experience, knowledge and understanding related to processing items of evidence in order to visualize areas of friction ridge detail using chemical, physical, and electronic development
+A Certified Latent Print Examiner has successfully demonstrated a sufficient amount of training, experience, knowledge and understanding related to processing items of evidence in order to visualize areas of friction ridge detail using chemical, physical, and electronic development techniques; the examination and comparison of latent print evidence; as well as providing expert testimony in courts of law.

-- Process evidence for latent prints - Communicate scientific and discipline specific concepts regarding friction skin physiology and morphology, terminology, detection, recovery, photography, preservation, enhancement, analysis, comparison, documentation, reporting and court testimony related to latent print evidence - Analyze and compare latent prints to known exemplars. - Arrive at correct conclusions of identification and exclusion
+- Process evidence for latent prints - Communicate scientific and discipline specific concepts regarding friction skin physiology and morphology, terminology, detection, recovery, photography, preservation, enhancement, analysis, comparison, documentation, reporting and court testimony related to latent print evidence

+- Analyze and compare latent prints to known exemplars. - Arrive at correct conclusions of identification and exclusion